aws-amplify/docs/docs/lib/datastore/fragments/native_common/setup-auth-rules.md

-Amplify gives you the ability to limit which individuals or groups should have access to create, read, update, or delete data on your various schema types by specifying an `@auth` directive.
+Amplify gives you the ability to limit which individuals or groups should have access to create, read, update, or delete data on your types by specifying an `@auth` directive.

-The following is a high level overview of the various authorization scenarios we support in the Amplify libraries.
-Each scenario has a variety of options you can tune to fit the needs of your application.
+Here's a high-level overview of the authorization scenarios we support in the Amplify libraries.
+Each scenario has options you can tune to fit the needs of your application.

-* [**Owner Based Authorization**](#owner-based-authorization): Uses Cognito User Pools as an auth provider to add ownership and access rules to instances of your model
+* [**Owner Based Authorization**](#owner-based-authorization): Limit an object instance's access to an "owner" and defines authorization rules for those owners.
+Backed by Cognito User Pool.
-* [**Static Group Authorization**](#static-group-authorization): Uses Cognito User Pools as an auth provider with groups to apply access rules to instances of your model
+* [**Static Group Authorization**](#static-group-authorization): Limit an object instance's access to a specific group of users and define authorization rules for that group.
+Backend by Cognito User Pool.
 * [**Owner and Static Group Combined**](#owner-and-static-group-combined): Uses a combination of both *Owner Based Authorization* and *Static Group Authorization* to control ownership and access.
 * [**Public Authorization**](#public-authorization): Use API Key or IAM to allow public access to your model instances
 * [**Private Authorization**](#private-authorization): Use IAM or Cognito User Pools to allow private access to your model instances